sbrks/flashcards/README.md

 ## Original mockup sequence of player steps
-One deck of cards (with answer showing)
+1. One deck of cards (face down)

-New card shows question
+2. Click button, new card flips and shows question

-Click 'answer' button to show answer
+3. User answers question on their own

-Card flips over and reveals answer
+4. Click 'answer' button, card flips over and reveals answer.

-Click 'new card' button
+5. Repeat through set of randomly sorted cards.
+Click 'new card' button to repeat.

-New card shows question

-Click 'answer' button to show answer

-Card flips over and reveals answer

-Feature: user can add their own questions and answers, and test themselves/keep track of their progress
+6. User has option to test themselves with pre-populated Qs/As (Javascript, Spanish), or input their own data

 ## Issues & Unsolved Problems